Overview of chronic pain

 - Facet disease

 These spine conditions typically occur over time with the natural deterioration of the spine.
 As the components of the spine break down, they can move out of alignment and become less able to support the weight of the body.
 When this happens, the spinal alignment may shift and press against a nearby nerve root, resulting in chronic neck or back pain.

 Your doctor can recommend a series of conservative treatment options based on the cause of your chronic pain.
 The most common conservative treatments for degenerative spine conditions include:

 If you’ve been diagnosed with chronic pain and have tried any or all of these conservative treatments in an effort to ease your chronic pain but have failed to see results, you may turn to elective surgery to find relief for severe chronic pain.

 At Laser Spine Institute, we’ve helped more than 75,000 patients with chronic neck or back pain.
-Our minimally invasive decompression surgery and minimally invasive stabilization surgery offer patients a safer and effective method of treatment compared to traditional spine surgery.
-For more information about the advantages of our minimally invasive procedures, contact Laser Spine Institute today.
+Our minimally invasive decompression surgery and minimally invasive stabilization surgery offer patients a safer and effective method of treatment compared to traditional spine procedures.^ For more information about the advantages of our minimally invasive procedures, contact Laser Spine Institute today.

 We are happy to offer a free MRI or CT scan review* to determine if you are a potential candidate for one of our procedures.